Dissecting Multimodal In-Context Learning: Modality Asymmetries and Circuit Dynamics in modern Transformers: Abstract

 \section{Abstract}

 Transformer-based multimodal large language models often exhibit in-context learning~(ICL) abilities.
 Motivated by this phenomenon, we ask: \textbf{how do transformers learn to associate information across modalities from in-context examples?} We investigate this question through controlled experiments on small transformers trained on synthetic classification tasks, enabling precise manipulation of \textit{data statistics} and \textit{model architecture}.
 We begin by revisiting core principles of unimodal ICL in \textit{modern} transformers.
-While several prior findings replicate, we find that Rotary Position Embeddings (RoPE) increases the data complexity threshold for ICL.
+While several prior findings replicate, we additionally find that scaling up favours in-weight memorisation over ICL, and that Rotary Position Embeddings (RoPE) increases the data complexity threshold for ICL.
 Extending to the multimodal setting reveals a fundamental learning asymmetry: when pretrained on high-diversity data from a primary modality, surprisingly low data complexity in the secondary modality suffices for multimodal ICL to emerge.
 Mechanistic analysis shows that both settings rely on an induction-style mechanism that copies labels from matching in-context exemplars; multimodal training refines and extends these circuits across modalities.
-Our findings provide a mechanistic foundation for understanding multimodal ICL in modern transformers and introduce a controlled testbed for future investigation.
+Code is available at: \url{https://github.com/YiranHuangIrene/multimodal-icl}